 Send a Cure or Quit Notice

-Research eviction law in your state and municipality.
+As an alternative to finding how to draft a sample letter to a tenant to keep the property clean, you can research eviction law in your state and municipality and decide to write a cure or quit notice.
 State and local laws define how much time you must give the tenant to correct a lease violation before you can file an eviction case.
 In Alabama, tenants get 14 days to address an issue.
 Tenants in New Mexico only get seven days.

-Write a cure or quit letter.
-Follow landlord-tenant law for your area when composing this letter.
-According to Nolo.com, states may specify the language that you use in the letter, as well as type size.
-Talk to your lawyer if you need help writing a quit notice.
-Legal document firms often sell quit letter templates that you can use.
+Follow landlord-tenant law for your area when composing the quit or cure letter since states may specify the language and type size that you use in the letter.
+Talk to your lawyer if you need help writing a quit notice, or you can consult legal document firms that have quit letter templates that you can use.
 These letters usually describe the problem, ask the tenant to resolve it and set a deadline for completion.
 Cure or quit notices also ask the tenant to leave the premises if the tenant doesn't plan to comply with your requests.

-Deliver the notice in accordance with state and local laws.
+Deliver the notice in accordance with state and local laws and be sure to record the time and day of service in case you need this evidence for an eviction.
 In California, a landlord or her representative must attempt to hand the notice directly to the tenant.
 Only if personal service isn't possible can the California landlord leave the notice on the tenant's door and then follow up by sending a copy in the mail.
 In Massachusetts, a landlord has several options and can choose to send the notice via first-class mail without attempting in-person service.

 If you end up evicting your tenant because of her refusal to clean up the rental unit, prepare for additional expenses after she moves out.
 You may need to hire professionals to clean the unit and make repairs.
 If the tenant leaves personal property behind, your state's landlord-tenant law may require you to store it for a period of time.